About the European Documentation Centre

 Journals and newsletters are filed at the end of each subject division.

-The EU's own website Europa, can be difficult to navigate, and so you may find it easier just to carry out an internet search using a search engine, such as Google.
+The EU's own website Europa, can be difficult to navigate, and so you may find it easier just to carry out an internet search to use google, adding to your search term or phrase site:europa.eu to limit results only to this official website.
 If you find internet references to documents, without full text availability online, use SOLO to locate paper copies of items received in the EDC since 1988; pre-1988 material can be accessed via a card title catalogue.

 If you are searching for older material, you may find indexing methods within individual publications, e.g. the Official Journal (OJ) poor.
 Many important items appear in issues of periodicals, which are not indexed separately.
 If you are looking for something in the Official Journal try using a database first, to get an OJ reference.